Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 12 (Engine)
 > This part is an advanced topic.
 You can skip it if you want to learn the basics because we're going to look at Docker's architecture in detail.

-We're going to find out about how it actually runs an application in isolated containers and how it works.
+We're going to find out about how Docker actually runs an application in isolated containers and how it works.

 Docker engine, as we have learned before, is simply referred to as a host with Docker installed on it.
 When you install Docker on a Linux host, you're actually installing three different components the **Docker daemon**, the **Rest API** server, and the **Docker CLI**.